gridai/grid-docs/products/run-run-and-sweep-github-files/yaml-configs/yaml-api.md

 # Using YAML

 In addition to CLI parameters, Grid supports the use of YML files so you don't have to pass in many parameters in all occasions.
-If you don't change Run parameters often, we suggest you create a Grid config file and use that instead.
+If you don't change compute parameters often, we suggest you create a Grid config file and use that instead.

 ## Grid Spec Overview

 The following YML file contains a commented version of every YML key.
 You need to provide these keys when writing a config file and change the properties to what you need.

 {% hint style="danger" %}
-Make sure to place your cloud credential ID in the `credentials` field, replacing the **XXXXXX** placeholder.
+Use either [cluster context](../global-cli-configs/cli-api/grid-cluster-context.md) or make sure to place your cluster ID in the `cluster` field, replacing the **XXXXXX** placeholder.
 {% endhint %}

 ```text